dchiu1998/SQL-Python/README.md

 # SQL-Python
 Python implementation of SQL.
-Returns specified columns of data selected by you.
+Accepts queries and returns specified tuples from a file when run.